I grew up on the Commodore 128. We got one for Christmas 1985 (an upgrade from a Commodore 64). It was a bit of a quirky machine, but I liked it.

 The 6845 was more of a known quantity, having been used in other computers.
 Even if it had been a worse chip than the 8563, people knowing how to program it right away would have meant software that utilized it would have appeared more quickly.

 Failure.
-It’s hard to call the 128 a failure.
+It’s hard to call the 128 a failure, though people sometimes do anyway.
 It didn’t sell in the numbers the 64 did, but nothing else did either.
 There’s a lot of dispute over how many 128s actually sold.
 Info magazine announced Commodore had shipped 2 million units by 3Q 1988.
 Some estimates say 4 million total, by the time the machine was discontinued in 1989.
 Some people dispute that estimate.
 But Apple sold 5-6 million Apple IIs, from 1977 to 1993.
 Commodore sold 1/3 that many 128s in three years.

 I don’t think anyone calls the VIC-20 a failure, but it sold 2.5 million units.
 The 128’s sales were comparable to the VIC-20, in spite of it costing three times as much as the VIC.
 Interestingly, both of those machines were designed with getting rid of excess chip inventory in mind.